 - Lime quarters

-- Heat the cooking oil in a round flat-bottomed wok or your favourite non-stick frying pan or skillet, then add the onions and garlic and fry over low heat until soft and fragrant.
+- Heat the cooking oil in your favourite chilli pot, skillet or even a large round flat-bottomed wok, then add the onions and garlic and fry over low heat until soft and fragrant.

-- While the onion and garlic are frying, in a small pan or skillet, roast the dried spices over medium heat for a minute, then add to the onions and garlic and combine well.
+- While the onion and garlic are frying, in a small pan, roast the dried spices over medium heat for a minute, then add to the onions and garlic and combine well.

-- Add the cans of crushed tomatoes and kidney beans, and use a fork to mash about half the beans.
+- To your chilli pot or skillet, add the cans of crushed tomatoes and kidney beans, and use a fork to mash about half the beans.

 - Add salt and sugar, stir to combine everything well, then turn up the heat to high and allow to bubble away for 10 minutes or so, stirring frequently so it doesn’t stick.